Keyboard shortcuts

 SMTP / Dovecot Brute-Force Tracker

-Detects credential stuffing and password spray against mail authentication.
-Runs as part of the Exim mainlog watcher on cPanel hosts.
+Detects credential stuffing, password spray, and raw SMTP probe storms.
+Runs as part of the Exim mainlog watcher on cPanel hosts and on non-cPanel Exim hosts where /var/log/exim_mainlog exists.

 SignalWhat triggers itAuto-response